holianh/Linux_DeepLearning_tools/README.md

+# Menu
+this is all Header in this file:
+- Check Envs for Deep Learning [view](#check-envs-for-deep-learning)
+- Linux DeepLearning tools,

 # Linux DeepLearning tools
 These are some useful tools to use with Linux (focus on Ubuntu) when working with Deep Learning.